 Of course, atheists (at least the ones I’ve engaged with) usually answer this problem with: “Life came from non-life because we’re here.
 Therefore, it happened.”
 But this is circular reasoning, the atheist equivalent to, “The bible is true because the bible says it’s true”.
 It is based on naturalist presuppositions that won’t be disturbed by evidence.
 It is philosophy, not fact.

 3. The existence of consciousness

-If you think about it, this is not unlike atheism.
-Instead of being enslaved and subdued by sentient machines, humans are enslaved and subdued by an evolutionary need to survive.
+This is not unlike atheism.
+Instead of being enslaved and subdued by sentient machines, the logical conclusion of atheism is that humans are enslaved and subdued by an evolutionary need to survive.
 Our brains are hardwired for survival, nothing more, nothing less.
 “DNA neither cares nor knows.
 DNA just is.
 And we dance to its music,” says Dawkins.
 On atheism, then, humans are nothing more than fleshy automatons.

 The Atheist philosopher and science historian, William Provine, succinctly states:

 Let me summarize my views on what modern evolutionary biology tells us loud and clear — and these are basically Darwin’s views.
 There are no gods, no purposes, and no goal-directed forces of any kind.
 There is no life after death.
 When I die, I am absolutely certain that I am going to be dead.
 That’s the end of me.
 There is no ultimate foundation for ethics, no ultimate meaning in life, and no free will for humans, either.